NewsLocal News

 "So obviously, this is gonna be a pretty major project for us," ODOT spokesperson T.J.
 Gerlach told 2 News on March 10.

-Gerlach confirmed April 7 is the tentative date construction will start to connect and widen what's known as one of the oldest remaining portions of the state's freight transportation network.
+Gerlach confirmed April 7 is the tentative date for construction to connect and widen what's known as one of the oldest remaining portions of the state's freight transportation network.

 "A portion of this project does (also) include some widening on the Arkansas River bridge just to prepare for the ultimate interchange, as well as a widening work that would ultimately happen between U.S. 75 and the I-244 western split on I-44," the spokesperson said.